ZG1119/COMP3016-CW1/README.md

   Input: Play the game for some time.<br>
   Expected Outcome: New enemies should appear on the screen periodically.
 The game speed should increase over time.<br>

+- 5.**Score Test: √**<br>
+  Input: Destroy enemies with bullets.<br>
+  Expected Outcome: The player's score should increase for each destroyed enemy.<br>

+- 6.**Game Over Test: √**<br>
+  Input: Press the ‘esc’ key./Reduce the player’s health to zero.<br>
+  Expected Outcome: The game should display "Game Over" and return to the main menu when the ‘m’ key is pressed.<br>

 ## Further Details

 The game is a prototype with room for improvement.
 Additional testing and features would enhance its robustness and playability.